There are fewer benefits for mothers now but, thankfully, quite a lot of freebies and extras you can still get.

 There is some financial support that mums and dads can get from the government to help towards the cost of having a family, supporting children while you go back into education and putting children through their own education.
 The government changes who’s entitled to benefits each year, which can get confusing, but we can let you know where we stand right now.

 Sure Start Maternity Grant – this a £500 tax-free grant to help parents on low incomes pay for things after giving birth for the first time.
 It does not have to be paid back, but you must be receiving certain other benefits in order to claim this.
 You can only receive this grant if there are no other children under 16 years of age in your family (unless you’re having a multiple birth).
-Check the Direct Gov website for more information and to download a form.
+Check the government website for more information and to download a form.

 If you’re pregnant you will receive one voucher (£3.10) each week.
 For each baby aged under one year, you will receive two vouchers a week (£6.20), children aged between one and four receive one voucher a week (£3.10).
 If you apply as soon as you are 10 weeks pregnant, you could get up to £93 in vouchers during your pregnancy.